Westminster Employment Forum

 Policy and funding

-Delegates will look at recently announced changes to apprenticeship funding rules, with details outlining how the £2k employer incentive announced in the Spring Statement for foundation apprenticeships will be paid.
-They will also look at the removal of funding for Level 7 apprenticeships, and the impact this will have on rebalancing levy funding towards training at lower levels.
+Sessions in the agenda will also look at recently announced changes to apprenticeship funding rules, with details outlining how the £2k employer incentive confirmed in the Spending Review 2025 for foundation apprenticeships will be paid.
+The removal of funding for Level 7 apprenticeships will be considered, and its impact on rebalancing levy funding towards training at lower levels, as well as implications of new co-investment flexibilities for SMEs and the introduction of separate funding for priority sectors, such as health and green technologies.

 Access, skills needs and employer flexibility

 Implications for employer flexibility and for fulfilling essential skills needs will also be considered.
 The Youth Guarantee - which aims to enable every young person in England access to education or apprenticeship opportunities - will be examined, alongside potential tensions between expanding access for young people and ensuring that new opportunities meet industry demand and support meaningful progression.
-Sessions will discuss priorities for implementation of the Youth Guarantee and strategies for improving youth participation and social inclusion.
+Sessions will discuss priorities for implementation of the Youth Guarantee and strategies for improving youth participation and social inclusion, including pilots announced for local apprenticeship outreach hubs targeting disadvantaged post-16 learners.

 Apprenticeship design and qualification standards

-Further sessions look at the role of Skills England and government proposals for shorter and more flexible apprenticeships, with changes to English and maths requirements, including that those undertaking foundation apprenticeships will continue to study English and Maths as part of their courses but not have to sit tests, with the aim of allowing more apprentices to qualify sooner and focus on their paid work.
+Further sessions look at the role of Skills England and government proposals for shorter and more flexible apprenticeships, with changes to English and maths requirements, including that those undertaking foundation apprenticeships will continue to study English and maths as part of their courses but not have to sit tests, with the aim of allowing more apprentices to qualify sooner and focus on their paid work, as emphasised in the Spending Review 2025.
 It comes with concern from some that the changes may affect rigour, recognition, and employer confidence.

 As part of a focus on improving standards, delegates will assess the impact of recent and proposed developments on apprenticeship quality.
 Discussion will include priorities for managing the transition to Skills England, the establishment of foundation apprenticeships, and maintaining confidence in the system, alongside concerns relating to qualifications, changes to English and maths requirements, and support for new apprentices.
 Options will also be considered for strengthening apprenticeship structures and entry requirements to better meet employer needs, while ensuring a positive experience for those in training.